2023 UEFA Women's Under-19 EURO final tournament: All the fixtures and results | Women's Under-19

 Article body

-The Netherlands meet Spain at Leburton Stadium, before France play Germany at RBFA Academy Stadium in Thursday's 2023 UEFA European Women's Under-19 Championship semi-finals.
+Spain beat the Netherlands at Leburton Stadium before France play Germany at RBFA Academy Stadium in Thursday's 2023 UEFA European Women's Under-19 Championship semi-finals.

-The final is taking place at Den Dreef Stadium in Leuven on Sunday.

 Semi-finals